Chiharu Igaya: Ski racing

 At the Olympics in 1952, Igaya finished eleventh in the slalom, 20th in the giant slalom, and 24th in the downhill.
 Four years later in 1956, he won the silver medal in the slalom, was eleventh in the giant slalom, but did not finish in the downhill.
 All three events were won by Toni Sailer of Austria.
+Igaya became the first ever Japanese and the first ever Asian to become a medalist at Olympic Winter Games.
+He remains the only Japanese to win a medal at an Alpine skiing Olympic event until today.
 At the 1960 Games, Igaya was twelfth in the slalom, 23rd in the giant slalom, and 34th in the downhill.
 Igaya also won a bronze medal in slalom at the World Championships in 1958, and finished fourth in the combined.

 After racing

 After graduation, Igaya worked in insurance, eventually becoming president of the Japanese branch of AIU Insurance Company.
 In parallel, he served as a sports administrator.
 Igaya was a member of the FIS alpine skiing committee and vice-president of the International Triathlon Union.
 He was a member of the International Olympic Committee from 1982 to 2012, becoming vice-president in 2005, and an honorary member in 2012.
 At the Winter Olympics in 2018, Igaya was inducted into the Olympians for Life project for giving back to sport.